ez-org/eznode/docs/README.md

 ## 🖥️ Terminal display

-You can setup a simple textual dashboard display with information about your node and the Bitcoin network using `$ watch -t -n10 docker exec ez banner`.
+You can setup a simple textual dashboard display with information about your node and the Bitcoin network using `watch -t -n10 docker exec ez banner`.

 It will look something like this: